centreon/centreon-broker/doc/user/modules.rst

 BAM
 ===

-Compute Business Activity and Key Performance Indicator levels.
-This is the Centreon Broker module of the Centreon BAM extension.
+Compute Business Activity and Key Performance Indicator levels as well as meta-services.
+This is the improved version (as a Centreon Broker module) of the Centreon BAM extension.

 ===================== ===
 **Type**              bam